ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### aexport

-To run Altibase 7.3 aexport, you must install the DBMS_METADATA package.
+To run Altibase 7.3 aexport, users must install the DBMS_METADATA package.
 Otherwise, the following error message will be displayed.

 ```
 [ERR-91144 : DBMS_METADATA package does not exist.]